 Probate attorney consultation

 The loss of a loved one is a difficult experience.
 In addition to grieving for a family member or friend who has passed, those left behind are entrusted with deciding who will be overseeing their estate.
 In a probate case, the personal representative is either the executor (if there is a will) or the administrator (if there is no will).
 These persons function as a personal representative to collect assets, pay debts and expenses, and distribute the remainder of the estate to the beneficiaries, all under the supervision of a probate court.
 In some cases, the process will finish in as little as 9 months.
-But more typically, probate can take up to 1 ½ years, or sometimes even longer, to finish.
+But more typically, probate can take anywhere from a year to 18 months, sometimes even longer, to finish.

 A good probate attorney will help you understand the complexities of your case and provide the guidance you need.
 The attorneys at David W. Foley understand how overwhelming the process of probate can be.
 We offer an initial consultation by phone or online meeting, which will give you an opportunity to ask preliminary questions, or you can fill out an intake form on our website.